Salamander: Myth and legend

-The mythical ruler Prester John supposedly had a robe made from alledged salamander hair, in fact asbestos fibre, already known by ancient Greece and Rome (the linum vivum of Pliny the Elder (Naturalis historia, 19, 4).
+The mythical ruler Prester John supposedly had a robe made from alleged salamander hair, in fact asbestos fibre, already known by ancient Greece and Rome (the linum vivum of Pliny the Elder Naturalis historia, 19, 4).
 The "Emperor of India" possessed a suit made from a thousand skins; Pope Alexander III had a tunic which he valued highly and William Caxton (1481) wrote: "This Salemandre berithe wulle, of which is made cloth and gyrdles that may not brenne in the fyre."
 The salamander was said to be so toxic that by twining around a tree, it could poison the fruit and so kill any who ate them and by falling into a well, could kill all who drank from it.

+Wealthy Persians amazed guests by cleaning a cloth by exposing it to fire.
+For example, according to Tabari, one of the curious items belonging to Khosrow II Parviz, the great Sassanian king (r.
+590–628), was a napkin (منديل) that he cleaned simply by throwing it into fire.
+Such cloth is believed to have been made of asbestos imported over the Hindu Kush.
+According to Biruni in his book Gems, any cloths made of asbestos (آذرشست, āzarshost) were called shostakeh (شستكه).
+Some Persians believed the fiber was the fur of an animal called the samandar (سمندر), which lived in fire and died when exposed to water; this may be where the belief originated that the salamander could tolerate fire.
+Charlemagne, the first Holy Roman Emperor (800–814), is also said to have possessed such a tablecloth.

+Marco Polo recounts having been shown, in a place he calls Ghinghin talas, "a good vein from which the cloth which we call of salamander, which cannot be burnt if it is thrown into the fire, is made ..."

 In his autobiography, Benvenuto Cellini relates:

 The Japanese giant salamander has been the subject of legend and artwork in Japan (e.g. the ukiyo-e work by Utagawa Kuniyoshi).
 The well-known Japanese mythological creature known as the kappa may be inspired by this salamander.